Red-necked aracari: Breeding

 The red-necked aracari's breeding season in much of its range spans from February to August but in some areas is April to September and in Bolivia is from July to December.
 It is assumed to nest in tree cavities like other toucans.
 Nothing else is known about its breeding biology.

 Vocalization

 The red-necked aracari has a wide variety of vocalizations, variously repeated "tik or tek notes", repeated "ttak or tyat", and "single ik notes, a tweah, and growl-like, chattery dcheeeaah calls."

 Status

 The IUCN follows HBW taxonomy and so has assessed the "western" and "eastern" red-necked aracaris separately.
-The "western" P. b. sturmii was originally rated as Near Threatened but in late 2021 was downrated to being of Least Concern.
+The "western" P. b. sturmii was originally rated as Near Threatened but in late 2021 was downlisted to Least Concern.
 It has a large range, but its population size is not known and is believed to be decreasing.
-The "eastern" P. b. reichenowi + P. b. bitorquatus is assessed as Endangered.
+The "eastern" P. b. reichenowi + P. b. bitorquatus was previously assessed as Endangered, but has been downlisted to Near Threatened as of 2023.
 It too has a large range, but its population size also is not known and is believed to be decreasing.
 Continued deforestation in the Amazon basin is the principal threat to both populations.